Select Page

 Environmental Stewardship

-• Lijphart (2012) found that countries with proportional systems scored six points higher on the EPI.
+Lijphart (2012) found that countries with proportional systems scored six points higher on the Yale Environmental Performance Index, which measures ten policy areas, including environmental health, air quality, resource management, biodiversity and habitat, forestry, fisheries, agriculture and climate change.

-In sum, countries with proportional systems do more to protect the environment.
+In sum, countries with proportional systems tend to act more quickly and do more to protect the environment.

 Social Policy

 As noted earlier, PR tends to empower ordinary citizens and one might expect that to be reflected in indicators of income inequality and of social policy outcomes.
-This expectation is also borne out in comparative research.
+This expectation is borne out by the research.

 Lijphart (2012: 282) found that countries with proportional systems had considerably lower levels of income inequality.

-Likewise, Birchfield and Crepaz (1998: 192) found that “consensual political institutions [which use PR] tend to reduce income inequalities whereas majoritarian institutions have the opposite effect.”
-The results of the regression work they present were highly significant, with PR accounting for 51% of the variance in income inequality across countries.
+Likewise, Birchfield and Crepaz (1998:192) found that “consensual political institutions [which use PR] tend to reduce income inequalities whereas majoritarian institutions have the opposite effect.”
+The results of the regression work they present were highly significant, with PR accounting for 51% of the variance in income inequality among countries.
 Birchfield and Crepaz explain this result in terms of the higher degree of political power of people in PR systems.
-In their words (1998: 191):
+In their words (1998:191):

 The more widespread the access to political institutions, and the more representative the political system, the more citizens will take part in the political process to change it in their favour which will manifest itself, among other things, in lower income inequality.
 Such consensual political institutions make the government more responsive to the demands of a wider range of citizens.